-Our \textit{Cyc-Attack} framework comprises of 2 main components: (1) a probabilistic, differentiable surrogate model trained to approximate the TC detection system and (2) an adversarial weather forecast generation module.
-Given the original DLWF forecast $\hat{\mathbf{Y}}$, \textit{Cyc-Attack} generates an adversarial upstream forecast $\hat{\mathbf{Y}}'$ that, when processed by the TC detection system, produces a TC trajectory closely aligned with the adversary’s target trajectory, $\hat{\mathbf{Z}}^*$.
-The adversarial upstream forecast can then be fed into existing DLWF attack methods~\citep{deng2025fable, imgrund2025adversarial, arif2025forecasting} to learn the adversarial input $\mathbf{X}'$ that yields the manipulated forecast.
+\textit{Cyc-Attack} comprises of 2 main components: (1) a differentiable surrogate model trained to approximate a TC detection system's output and (2) an adversarial forecast generation module.
+Given the original forecast $\hat{\mathbf{Y}}$, \textit{Cyc-Attack} creates an adversarial upstream forecast $\hat{\mathbf{Y}}'$ that, when provided to the TC detector, produces an output closely aligned with the adversary’s target trajectory, $\hat{\mathbf{Z}}^*$.